halp-me/slate/source/index.md

 To see exactly how *"ya 'done fucked up"*, take a look at the server logs: [log.api.halp.me](http://log.api.halp.me)

-*`server_error` may also be a problem with server-code :P, either way, this isn't a situation we should expect in a production environemnt*
+*`server_error` may also be a problem with server-code :P, either way, this isn't a situation we should expect in a production environment (though we should be prepared for it to happen anyway).*

 #### How could you have known?
 In some circumstances, errors may occur that require the client to do something.
 For instance, a user may try to register with an email that has already been taken.
 In this case, the user should be notified of the situation.